 What is a Traineeship?

-Traineeships have three core features:
+Traineeships have four core elements:

 - A high-quality work experience placement to help the young person develop the skills needed in the workplace.